No Limit (Usher song): Live performances

-Usher performed the song live for the first time as a part of his headlining set at the BET Experience with other hits including "Yeah!","U Don't Have to Call","Love in This Club","OMG" and many more.
+Usher performed the song live for the first time as a part of his headlining set at the BET Experience with other hits including "Yeah!", "U Don't Have to Call", "Love in This Club", "OMG" and many more.
 Rolling Out declared Usher a leading voice of the past and present R&B generation due to his over 20-year career in music.
 Mikael Wood of Los Angeles Times described his performance as nothing short of a spectacle.

 Usher also did the first live televised performance of the song at 2016 BET Awards which took place at the Microsoft Theater in Los Angeles, California on June 26, 2016.
 He was dressed in a green windbreaker jacket with the words "Don't Trump America" on the back, two gold chains, black skinny jeans and Air Jordan sneakers.
 Usher and his backup dancers performed heavily choreographed routines to the song backed with flashing lights and special pyro technics.
 Usher's performance received positive reviews and was considered by USA Today, Perez Hilton, MTV News, BET.com, New York Daily News and Hollywood Life and many other sources as one of the highlights of the night.
-Maura Johnston of Rolling Stones described Usher as "the secret weapon of award shows" and declared him as "Award Show King".
+Maura Johnston of Rolling Stone described Usher as "the secret weapon of award shows" and declared him as "Award Show King".
 On September 24, 2016 Usher performed the song live at the iHeartRadio Music Festival 2016 as a part of his set list which he headlined.
 Usher also performed the song on September 20, 2016, On Jimmy Kimmel Live.
-He also performed the song at "105.1 Powerhouse 2016" with many other hits which took place at the Barclays Center in Brooklyn,NY and also at "Hot 97 Hot For The Holidays Concert" which took place at Prudential Center in Newark,NJ.
+He also performed the song at "105.1 Powerhouse 2016" with many other hits which took place at the Barclays Center in Brooklyn, NY and also at "Hot 97 Hot For The Holidays Concert" which took place at Prudential Center in Newark, NJ.
 Which he served as the headliner of both events.